Join the club. Get checked out. Fly!

 One-time initiation fee: $500

-Hourly aircraft fees: vary based on aircraft, wet-rates are listed on each aircraft's booking page
+Hourly aircraft fees: vary based on aircraft, wet-rates are listed for each aircraft on the Flight Circle app.

 How do I join?